 - Reverse/Edit Stamp – This data is only present for reversed or edited payments.
 This section shows all of the same data as the Server Stamp sections, but while the Server Stamp data comes from the logging of the payment, the Reverse/Edit Stamp data comes from the reversal or editing of the payment.

 - Payment Application – This section shows how the payment applied to the different loan segments (principal, interest, fees, escrow, etc).

 This page also displays some general data at the bottom.

-This includes a breakdown by payment type of the number of payments of each type and the total amount paid for each payment type.
-There chart that shows how the payments have applied to the different loan segments (interest, fees, principal, etc.).
-Mouse over any of the sections of this chart to view which loan segment is represented and the total dollar amount paid.
+This includes a breakdown by payment type, number of payments of each type, and the total amount paid for each payment type.
+The chart displayed shows how the payments have applied to the different loan segments (interest, fees, principal, etc.).
+Hover over any of the sections of this chart to view which loan segment is represented and the total dollar amount paid.

 Automatic payments are referred to as Autopays in LoanPro.
 If you are processing payments through LoanPro’s PCI Wallet integration, you can set payments to run automatically.
 Payments can be processed on a number of regular frequencies, or you can choose to have them run on specific dates.

-While the payments tab inside a given account will give you good information about the payments on that account, you will also want a report of payments made on all your company accounts.
+While the payments tab inside a given account will give you a lot of useful information, you may also want a report of payments made on all your company accounts.
 LoanPro offers a general report for payments found at Reports > History > Payment Breakdown.
 There is also a report that specifically shows reversed payments found at Reports > History > Payment Breakdown > Reversed Payments.